The monotone secant conjecture in the real Schubert calculus: Results

-These lower bounds and inner borders were observed in the computations studying the Monotone Conjecture~\cite{RSSS}.
-Eremenko and Gabrielov established lower bounds for the Wronski map~\cite{EG01} in Schubert calculus for the Grassmannian, and more recently, Azar and Gabrielov~\cite{AzarGab} established lower bounds for some instances of the Monotone Conjecture which were observed in~\cite{RSSS}.
+Such lower bounds and inner borders were observed when studying the monotone conjecture~\cite{RSSS}.
+Eremenko and Gabrielov established lower bounds for the Wronski map~\cite{EG01} in Schubert calculus for the Grassmannian, more recently Azar and Gabrielov~\cite{AzarGab} established lower bounds for some instances of the monotone conjecture which were observed in~\cite{RSSS}.